 The Careers and Employability Service is committed to ensuring that all students make a successful transition into the world of work or further study.
-However, we are aware that students from African, Asian and other Minoritised Groups (AAMG) face discrimination on and are under-represented in the workplace and this page has been developed by our Equality and Diversity Project team to provide information and resources to empower them.
+However, we are aware that students from African, Asian and other Minoritised Groups (AAMG) face discrimination and are under-represented in the workplace.
+This page has been developed by our Equality and Diversity Project team to provide information and resources to empower them.

-Equality, Inclusion and Diversity are key themes in graduate recruitment and responsible employers monitor their recruitment practices to ensure they are fair and equal and do not discriminate against people based upon an ethnic or cultural bias.
+Equality, Inclusion and Diversity are important themes in graduate recruitment and responsible employers monitor their recruitment practices ensuring they are fair and equal and do not discriminate against people based upon an ethnic or cultural bias.

 There are a number of organisations offering 'positive action' internships, events and programmes designed to attract and recruit graduates from diverse social, ethnic and cultural backgrounds so that the workforce across a range of sectors is more reflective of the diversity of the population at large.

 We have developed a list of some of these programmes which can be found here.
 This includes what sectors they cover and a calendar to say what schemes are open for applications in any given month.

 The following are examples of these programmes:

 - Creative Access - Creative Access fills a gap in the current creative landscape by helping young people from Black, Asian and other non-white minority ethnic backgrounds, as well as those with a lower socioeconomic status (SES), to secure both jobs and paid training opportunities in creative companies.
 Aimed at final years/graduates who must be available to undertake the internship opportunity.

 - Summer Diversity Internship Programme - The Summer Diversity Internship Programme (SDIP) gives people from diverse backgrounds the opportunity to see what a career in the Civil Service is like.
 It puts talented undergraduates and graduates on a work placement in a government department.
 As a successful applicant, you’ll get an insight into the broad range of opportunities available across the Civil Service.